vamsibyramala/Kubernetes/README.md

 **command to add load on a pod:**

-whiletrue; do wget -qO- http://ip:port; done
+while true; do wget -qO- http://ip:port; done